mrzv/saturn/README.md

 * Plain-text format.
 Notebooks are regular Python files.
 Different types of cells are comments with special formatting.

 * Checkpoints.
-Special checkpoint cells allow to save the state of the session.
+Special checkpoint cells allow to save the state of the session or individual variables.

 * Terminal graphics support.
 When using [kitty](https://sw.kovidgoyal.net/kitty/) terminal (or in principle anything that supports its [graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol.html)) matplotlib figures are rendered inline in the terminal.

-## Commands-line options
+## Commands and options

 * `saturn show notebook.py`

   Display the notebook in the terminal.
 No computation is performed.
-Optional `--html OUTPUT.html` flag will tell saturn to output the notebook as an HTML file.
+Optional `--html OUTPUT.html` flag will produce HTML output.

 * `saturn run notebook.py [output.py]`